emmahewson/mp1_batala_bangor/README.md

 #### **User Goals**

-The website will be for different types of users with different motivations and goals [further details below](#user-stories):
+The website will be for different types of users with different motivations and goals.
+[Further details below](#user-stories):
 * An event organiser looking to book the band
 * Someone interested in joining the band
-* Fans of the band
+* A fan of the band

 ### Research